-() NOTE: You cannot delete or change an existing system or setup password if the Password Status is set to Locked.
+(i) NOTE: You cannot delete or change an existing system or setup password if the Password Status is set to Locked.

-- 1 To enter System Setup, press F2 immediately after turning on or restarting your system. - 2 On the System Setup Main Menu screen, click System BIOS > System Security. - 3 On the System Security screen, ensure that Password Status is set to Unlocked. - 4 In the System Password field, alter or delete the existing system password, and then press Enter or Tab. - 5 In the Setup Password field, alter or delete the existing setup password, and then press Enter or Tab.
-If you change the system and setup password, a message prompts you to reenter the new password.
-If you delete the system and - 6 Press Esc to return to the System BIOS screen.
-Press Esc again, and a message prompts you to save the changes. - 7 Select Setup Password, change, or delete the existing setup password and press Enter or Tab.
+- 1. To enter System Setup, press F2 immediately after turning on or restarting your system. - 2.
+On the System Setup Main Menu screen, click System BIOS > System Security. - 3.
+On the System Security screen, ensure that Password Status is set to Unlocked. - 4.
+In the System Password field, change or delete the existing system password, and then press Enter or Tab. - 5.
+In the Setup Password field, alter or delete the existing setup password, and then press Enter or Tab.